Wireless earbuds

 Pros

-• The best noise cancellation in its class
+• The best noise cancellation from a set of earbuds

 • Comfortable fit for most people